Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Experimental Methodology

 \subsection{Measurement model}

 The measurement model is defined at the level of individual handshakes.
 Each experimental run establishes a fresh TCP connection, performs a TLS~1.3 handshake under the selected scenario, and records protocol-visible and system-visible metrics.
-This per-handshake design keeps live certificate-based authentication as the basic unit of analysis.
+The per-handshake design uses live certificate-based authentication as the basic unit of analysis.

-Handshake latency was measured using a monotonic clock source in order to avoid wall-clock artifacts and preserve a stable basis for repeated comparisons.
+Handshake latency was measured using a monotonic clock source to avoid wall-clock artifacts and preserve a stable basis for repeated comparisons.
 At the transport level, the client recorded the number of bytes read and written during the handshake.
 At the certificate-path level, it recorded the observed chain length and the observed chain size in DER bytes, using the peer certificate chain exposed by the TLS stack together with certificate serialization.
-A defensive fallback to the leaf certificate was maintained so that the measurement pipeline remained robust even when chain exposure did not match a naive logical expectation.
+A defensive fallback to the leaf certificate was maintained so that the measurement pipeline continued to produce data when chain exposure did not match a naive logical expectation.

 In addition to protocol-level metrics, the experiments collected performance-counter data on both client and server.
-These counters were normalized per run in order to support client/server decomposition at the handshake level.
+These counters were normalized per run to support client/server decomposition at the handshake level.
 The principal performance-counter variables used in the paper are task-clock, instructions, cycles, and derived ratios such as task-clock over elapsed time and server/client task-clock ratio.
-The role of these variables is to show whether a given regime remains balanced, becomes validation-skewed, or becomes overwhelmingly server-bound.
+These variables indicate whether a given regime remains balanced, becomes validation-skewed, or becomes overwhelmingly server-bound.